Quick guide to transom mounted transducer set up [less detailed version]

 - That's an equipment limitation, not a technique problem

-⚠️ MAJOR POINT: A very common mistake seen in customer photos — the lower corner of the rear fixing plate, or the radiused rear section of the footprint plate, sitting below the hull line in fast water.
+⚠️ MAJOR POINT: A very common mistake I've seen in customer photos — the lower corner of the rear fixing plate, or the radiused rear section of the footprint plate, sitting below the hull line in fast water.
 This causes turbulence 100% of the time.
 No part of the mount should be below the hull line except the transducer itself.

 💡 TIG Integrity mounts have longer arms specifically so you can go deeper without the rear plate digging into fast water.